redhat-cne/spec/event_spec.md

 ## Event Data

-Cloud Native Events data includes a version number and a generic `Values` field or a Redfish hardware specific `Data` field.
+Cloud Native Events data includes a version number and a generic `Values` field.
 As defined by the term Data, Cloud Native Events data MAY include domain-specific information about the occurrence based on enumeration type.
 When present, this information will be encapsulated within `data.valueType`.

 ### version